-STANDARDS, POLICIES & PROCEDURES FOR INTERSEGMENTAL GENERAL EDUCATION TRANSFER CURRICULUM Version 1.6
+STANDARDS, POLICIES PROCEDURES FOR INTERSEGMENTAL GENERAL EDUCATION TRANSFER CURRICULUM Version 2.0

-The 2015 IGETC Standards, Policies and Procedures Version 1.6 provides an accessible way to review information related to the IGETC.
+The 2019 IGETC Standards, Policies and Procedures Version 2.0 provides an accessible way to review information related to the IGETC.
 This information includes current practices and policies and new policies and procedures as approved by the California Community Colleges, the California State University and the University of California.
-The IGETC Standards, Policies and Procedures contained in this document supersede any and all previous versions of IGETC Standards, Policies and Procedures including, but not limited to, IGETC Notes 1, 2, and 3.
+The IGETC Standards, Policies and Procedures contained in this document supersede any and all previous versions of IGETC Standards, Policies and Procedures 1, 2, and 3.